-Secure the string to the object so that it can hang freely (thread the ends around the object and through the string loop to secure - see close up image).
+Show students how to secure the string to a chosen object so that it can hang freely, feeding the free ends of the string through the loop to hold it tightly if necessary.

 Did all materials make a sound?
 If not, what were those objects made of, or what was their shape?

 Compare two similar objects made from different materials (e.g. metal and wood or metal and plastic).

 Try making the ringing sound, then touching the object or string to stop the ring.

 After students have successfully heard some sounds through the string, ask them to compare with the sounds through the air.
 Swing and bang an object, but do not put the strings in your ears.

 What is happening?